bkestelman/graph-theory/README.md

 A demo graph-theory server is running (hopefully!) at http://192.81.214.140

+Feel free to open issues for bug reports or feature requests!

 ## Setup

 There are two ways you can run your own graph-theory server: